AdesojiCodeMaster/enum_methods/README.md

 > In this project, we were required to build custom-enumerable methods.

-These are a list of enumerable methods to recreate;
+These are the list of enumerable methods to recreate;

 ### Enumerable Methods List: